 The holidays are a prime time to reactivate regular or disengaging customers by giving them great reasons to shop with you throughout the season.
 This campaign entices those who have engaged with your brand (but haven’t made a purchase recently) with incentives or freebies.

-- Free gifts give buyers a reason to re-engage and spend more.
+- Free gifts or special perks give buyers a reason to re-engage and spend more.

 - Target users who engage with your brand but haven’t made purchases recently.

 - Decide how recent is “recent” for your brand: last bought 6 months ago, 4 months, etc.

 Results: 2x increase in conversions during the holiday with reactivation campaigns.

 Self-gifting and impulse buys are a growing trend especially during Cyber Week.
 For customers wanting to check off their own wishlist this year, target them with messages and gift guides featuring their previously "favorited" items on your site, or send post-purchase emails telling them to treat themselves, too, during and after the holidays.

 - Pay attention to the gift guide categories and price points customers select on your site to better understand if they’re a gift giver or perhaps searching for themselves instead.